Delhi Salted Lassi

 Pro Tips

-• 💡Tip 1: Always use chilled water and dahi for the creamiest, most refreshing lassi.
+• 💡Tip 1: Always use fresh, thick dahi for the creamiest lassi.

 Storage & Serving

-Salted Lassi is best enjoyed fresh.
-If storing, keep it refrigerated in a covered jug for up to 24 hours.
-Stir well before serving, as natural separation may occur.
+Best enjoyed fresh, but can be refrigerated in a covered jug for up to 8 hours.
+Stir well before serving, as separation may occur.
+Avoid freezing.

 Best served: Breakfast or Lunch